emastho/vixenydocs/src/routes/perspective/create-vixeny/+page.md

 ### Plugins and Templates

-#### Plugins
+#### Example of Using Typebox plugin

-As we know from the core introduction, plugins only exist if they are included in the `options`, where a basic implementation but by default all files are set up in `create-vixeny`.
+As we know from the core introduction, plugins only exist if they are included in the `options`, here a basic implementation but by default all files are set up in `create-vixeny`.

 You can find this file at `src/plugins`.